 - Must be able to safely perform repetitive tasks that involve bending over, crouching, and crawling

-- Must be able to safely, frequently, and independently move and handle items weighing 25 lbs.
+- Must be able to safely, frequently, and independently move and handle items weighing up to 25 lbs.

-- Must be able to safely work at elevated platforms.
+- Must be able to safely work on elevated platforms.

 - Must be able to occasionally work outside in various weather conditions.

-- Must be able to pass a medical physical, complete safety training requirements for, and then conduct specific job-related tasks, such as Confined Space Entry, Manlift Operations, etc.
+- Must be able to pass a medical / physical exam, which is a prerequisite for task-specific safety training programs (e.g. Confined Space Entry, Manlift Operations, etc. as required.)

 - U.S. Citizenship required.
-(May require a security clearance in future.)
+(You may be required to obtain a security clearance.)